Iamlelu/youtube_insights_tool/README.md

 ## This is a simple project that allows you to search YouTube videos and view useful insights such as:

-Video titles
+Video titles,
-Channel names
+Channel names,
-Published dates
+Published dates,
-Views
-Likes
-Comments
+Views,
+Likes,
+Comments.

 The project uses the YouTube Data API v3 and a Streamlit interface to display results.
 Features

-Search for any keyword on YouTube
+Search for any keyword on YouTube,
-Shows a table with video details
+Shows a table with video details,
-Automatically generates a bar chart of views
+Automatically generates a bar chart of views, Streamlit interface,.
-Streamlit interface

 How to Use the Project